B A R E L Y B A D W E B S I T E

 But calculating the distance south from 41º 41' 17"N to 41º 21' 25"N is not so easy.
 Try doing it, with or without a calculator, and see how long it takes you to arrive at the answer of 19' 52".

 I believe we Americans should switch to the metric system.
-Gallons and inches and pounds are stupid units of measurement.
-The metric system is altogether superior, it will never go away because it's too useful, and it's high time for everyone who hasn't already to switch.
+Inches and ounces and gallons are stupid units of measurement.
+The metric system is not only just as good, it is altogether superior, it will never go away because it's too useful, and it's high time for everyone who hasn't already to switch.

 But given that we probably won't in the next few weeks, here's how the two format-conversion formulas work.